rnbeaumont/git-workshop/README.md

 This tutorial assumes you have Git installed, (hopefully \>= 1.7.0).

-On windows, you can check which version of Git is installed using Press windows-r to open the run dialog.
+On windows, you can check which version of Git is installed by running git –version on the command line.
+Press windows-r to open the run dialog.
 Then type cmd and enter.

 In the command prompt window, type git --version